junglesta/junglestar.github.io/_products/custom.md

     group: design
     name: Awesome Design
     type: "All-included package"
-    subname: "A design customized to your needs.
+    subname: "A design customised to your needs.
 Name, Hosting and SSL included."
     desc: "We craft a special design for your brand, produce & develop a well thought user experiences by embracing your existing look and brand identity."
     starting_at: "3.990"
     starting_at_rp: "14.900.000"